-At Town Talk, the south Minneapolis spot that has led the "creative drink" movement, co-owner Aaron Johnson recognizes that for many women, "it's more about the flavor and experiencing something."
-On a recent night, Barbara Gates Schaben, 34, sat at the bar looking over the cocktail list.
-She stops at the bar about twice a month to see what's new.
+At the Town Talk Diner, the south Minneapolis spot that has led the "creative drink" movement, co-owner Aaron Johnson recognizes that for many women, "it's more about the flavor and experiencing something."

 That attitude worries Jay Jaffee, chemical health coordinator for the Minnesota Department of Health.
 Traditionally, men have drunk more than women, but now "equity is coming into play, and maybe that's not a good thing," Jaffee said -- especially since women generally have a lower threshold for intoxication.